 :

-Measuring elapsed time with performance.measure
+Measuring time spans with performance.measure

 If you want to track the duration of a specific step you can use performance.measure